The Young Indiana Jones Chronicles: Companion historical documentaries

+As of 2023, the series was available to stream on Disney+ for American subscribers only alongside the original four Indiana Jones feature films, to commemorate the release of Indiana Jones and the Dial of Destiny.
+The series was removed from Disney+ in the United States for unknown reasons in May 2024.

 Reception

 The series was nominated for 18 Emmy Awards and won 6.
 In 1993, Corey Carrier was nominated for the Young Artist Award in the category of "Best Young Actor Starring in a Television Series".
 In 1994, David Tattersall was nominated for the ASC Award in the category of "Outstanding Achievement in Cinematography in Regular Series".
 At the 1994 Golden Globes, the series was nominated for "Best TV-Series — Drama".

 Though the series won many awards, it also received some criticism.
 The New York Times called the pilot "clunky" for example.
+Ken Tucker, reviewing the pilot episode for Entertainment Weekly, wrote: "I think Chronicles is a beautifully produced show based on a faulty premise."
+Tucker added "Lucas has set out to make history so vivid and exciting that kids will be racing to their history books to find out more.
+Without prior knowledge of T.E.
+Lawrence, however, the character in Chronicles is a pretentious drag; similarly, without a context, Pancho Villa is just an anarchic vulgarian — Abbie Hoffman in a sombrero."

 Marketing

 Four volumes of music from the series were released on CD.
 The show also spawned a series of adaptations and spin-off novels, a NES game The Young Indiana Jones Chronicles developed and published by Jaleco, a Sega Mega Drive game Instruments of Chaos starring Young Indiana Jones, trading cards and other products.